Providing For The Elderly

 Pasco County Public Transportation is also available to some of the senior centers.
 In addition Paratransit is a door-to-door advance reservation service, provided throughout the County, to those persons unable to access transit service because of a verifiable disability, environmental barrier, or distance from a route.
 Please see congregate dining locations for the senior center near you.
 Nutrition education and nutrition counseling are available to all enrollees in the OAA home delivered meals or congregate programs.
 These services are provided at no cost and are aimed to benefit the enrollee.

 Several new congregate participants have been unable to participate in games or other activities due to severe physical and/or cognitive impairments.
-To benefit these clients, artistic coloring books were purchased for each of our six congregate dining centers.
+To benefit these clients, artistic coloring books were purchased for each of our six Senior Centers.

 Due to severe mobility impairments one of the seniors has experienced muscle atrophy and her hands are ridden with arthritis.
 The motions this seniors use with their hands to color has been great physical therapy and encouraged by their doctor.
-Many at the centers have completed beautiful artistic pieces that are now framed and hang proudly in the dining site.
+Many at the centers have completed beautiful artistic pieces that are now framed and hang proudly in the Senior Centers.